Skip to main content

 • stability

-• “Game is horribly buggy; trying to jump or climb is just praying to the gods and hoping it works.
-The controls are sluggish and unresponsive, and you often get stuck on random objects strewn across the floor, from logs to pebbles.
-Anything can block your path and lock you out of jumping, and if you hit the wrong area, you can get caught in an inescapable square of pebbles.”
+• “Game is horribly buggy: trying to jump or climb is just pray to the gods and hope it works.
+The controls are sluggish and unresponsive, often you will get stuck on random objects strewn across the floor from logs to pebbles.
+Anything can block your path, lock you out of jumping, and if you hit the wrong area you can get caught in an inescapable square of pebbles.”

 • monetization